-Graduate Certificate in Gerontology This educational program is designed to serve individuals from diverse educational, employment, and professional backgrounds who are interested in acquiring basic knowledge about gerontology and geriatrics and specialized knowledge of aging and aging processes.
+GERONTOLOGY SERVICES Graduate Certificate in Gerontology This educational program is designed to serve individuals from diverse educational, employment, and professional backgrounds who are interested in acquiring basic knowledge about gerontology and geriatrics and specialized knowledge of aging and aging processes.
 Students may focus broadly on a course of study in a general multidisciplinary track offered both on-campus as well as through Pitt Online.
 They may also select specialty tracks focused on prevention and healthy aging, family support, gerontechnology, law, mental health, nursing, occupational therapy/ rehabilitation, public health, and social work.
 Whether to gain credentials and skills for a competitive advantage in the marketplace or to enhance understanding of aging to inform the delivery of services, programs, or products, students may solely enroll in this certificate program, or they may pursue the certificate in conjunction with a degree program.
 Credits earned for the certificate may often be applied toward a degree program.
 Information about this Graduate Certificate in Gerontology Program can be found at: agingcertificate.pitt.edu.

-WHAT WE DO: CENTER RESOURCES Center for Caregiving Research, Education and Policy In collaboration with the Health Policy Institute, the Gerontology Program of UCSUR launched the Center for Caregiving Research, Education, and Policy.
+Center for Caregiving Research, Education and Policy In collaboration with the Health Policy Institute, the Gerontology Program of UCSUR launched the Center for Caregiving Research, Education, and Policy.
 The mission of the Center is to enhance research on caregiving; train professionals and family caregivers to be as effective as possible; institute support programs integrating caregivers into existing health care services, long-term services and support systems; and inform public policy on the role of caregivers in state and national health care regulations.
+Drs.
+Schulz and Beach are on the Center's Executive Committee.
 For more than three decades our multidisciplinary faculty and clinicians at the University of Pittsburgh and UPMC have been at the forefront of research documenting the impact of caregiving on family caregivers and the persons they care for, developing intervention strategies to mitigate the negative effects and enhance the positive effects of caregiving, and formulating policy to support caregivers.
 The Center consolidates and synergizes this expertise to accelerate the impact of our research on policy, health care systems, and the health of family members who are providing and receiving care.
+Milestone - Establishment of the Schulz Aging Graduate Student Resource Fund On October 17, 2024, Richard Schulz (Director Emeritus, UCSUR; and Distinguished Service Professor of Psychiatry, Emeritus, School of Medicine) made an irrevocable gift of \$100,000 to the University of Pittsburgh.
+This fund shall be used to provide support for graduate student(s) in the Department of Epidemiology in the School of Public Health for educationrelated expenses, with preference given to student(s) whose research focuses on aging.